MicrosoftDocs/power-platform/power-virtual-agents/advanced-flow.md

 ## Optionally move a flow from Default Solution to another solution

 To be available to your bots, flows must be stored in a solution in Power Automate.
-If you do not want to use the **Default Solution** for this purpose, you can move your flows to another solution.
+If you don't want to use the **Default Solution** for this purpose, you can move your flows to another solution.

 1. On the Power Automate portal, go to the **Solutions** tab where you can see the available solutions.
 Use any of the existing solutions or create a new solution for your flows.